Jet fuel demand to remain low for years as airlines buckle up for tough ride | MarketScreener

 Jet fuel prices in Singapore <JET-SIN> have slumped 61% over the last two months.
 Refining margins or cracks for jet fuel in Singapore are currently lingering at narrow premiums over Dubai crude after hitting minus $3.35 per barrel earlier this month, their lowest on record.

-The International Air Transport Association, representing airlines, has already warned of a slower recovery than in past crises.
+The International Air Transport Association (IATA), representing airlines, has already warned of a slower recovery than in past crises.
 On Tuesday, it raised its forecast for 2020 revenue losses by 25% to $314 billion.

 Director General Alexandre de Juniac told Reuters he sees a staggered lifting of restrictions starting with domestic, then regional and finally intercontinental routes being reopened where fuel consumption plays a critical role.